|Nutritional Guidelines (per serving)|

 The screwdriver is nothing more than vodka and orange juice.
 There is no mystery to it or secret ingredients to worry about.
 All you need to do is pour a shot of vodka and fill your glass with OJ.
-However, there are some little things that you can do that will improve your screwdriver or add a fun spark to an otherwise ordinary drink.
+However, you can do some little things that will improve your screwdriver or add a fun spark to an otherwise ordinary drink.

 Gather the ingredients.

 - This is not the place for your best vodka (use it if you like, though).
-It's also important to avoid being a complete cheapskate when it comes to the single liquor used in any drink.
+It's also important to avoid being too cheap when it comes to the single liquor used in any drink.
 There are many great-tasting and budget-friendly vodkas on the market today.
 Explore these options and find the best "well" vodka for your bar to use in drinks like this.